Your injury wasn't your fault. We can get you justice.

 Collecting compensation after a motorcycle accident can be difficult.
 Insurance companies often argue that motorcyclists assume the risk of injury when they choose to get on the road.
 You don't have to accept that answer.
 Contact our offices for a free case evaluation and get an experienced attorney on your side.
 Call (800) 477-9044.

-Many accidents involving motorcycles sometimes stem from the relatively-small size of motorcycles compared to other vehicles.
+Many accidents stem from the relatively-small size of motorcycles compared to other vehicles.
 Sometimes, drivers mistake the narrow profile of a nearby motorcycle with a more distant object.
-Other drivers may not allow enough braking distance when driving behind a motorcycle or enough room while passing.
+Other drivers may not allow enough braking distance when driving behind or enough room while passing.

 Insurance companies often argue that motorcyclists are responsible for their own accidents.
 But the reality is most accidents involving motorcyclists and other vehicles are caused by the person driving a car.
 If that's what happened to you, you shouldn't have to suffer because of someone else's reckless behavior.
 One of our experienced motorcycle accident attorneys can help you get the justice you need.